Build vs. Buy, that’s the problem.

 That’s where all your energies should be focused.
 Iterating multiple scoring models and variables until you find the right formula to make sure your sales team only spends time on leads with a high likelihood of becoming customers.

-By the way, while you make your mind on the buy vs. build dilemma, your teams can already start working on how to score leads using our free lead scoring template.
+By the way, while you make up your mind on the buy vs. build dilemma, your teams can already start working on how to score leads using our free lead scoring template.

 Bonus tips on how to pick the best lead scoring tool for you

-I hope I’ve managed to give you a good overview of the hidden costs of building a lead scoring system internally, and I’ve set you on the right path to make the best decision for your business.
+I hope I’ve managed to give you a good overview of the hidden costs of building a lead scoring system internally and I’ve set you on the right path to make the best decision for your business.

 If you’ve decided to buy an external tool to implement your lead scoring model, here are some key elements you should be looking out for: